• Skip to main content

 A smaller Google, and a larger Microsoft.
 Perhaps, if Microsoft had succeeded with the mobile operating system, it would not have placed its axis in the cloud or perhaps Google would have moved faster towards the cloud.
 Of course it is very difficult to measure the effects of such a big change.

-For individual users, it is worth remembering that Google earnings from Android come from services (maps, search, email) that come with the operating system.
+As for individual users, it's worth remembering that Google's Android profits come from services (maps, , email) that come with the operating system.

 This was one of the great discoveries with Android, but these Google services make money by collecting our information.
 So Android played an important role in streamlining the idea that we should share our privacy to access these services.